Future-House/paper-qa/README.md

 - A simple interface to get good answers with grounded responses that have in-text citations.
 - State-of-the-art implementation including metadata-awareness in document embeddings and LLM-based re-ranking and contextual summarization (RCS).
 - The ability to do agentic RAG which iteratively refines queries and answers.
-- Automatically obtain paper metadata, including citation and journal quality data.
+- Automatic redundant fetching of paper metadata, including citation and journal quality data from multiple providers.
 - A usable full-text search engine for a local repository of PDF/text files.
 - A robust interface for customization, with default support for all [LiteLLM](https://docs.litellm.ai/docs/providers) models.

 By default, it uses [OpenAI embeddings](https://platform.openai.com/docs/guides/embeddings) and [models](https://platform.openai.com/docs/models) with a Numpy vector DB to embed and search documents.
 However, you can easily use other closed-source, open-source models or embeddings (see details below).

-PaperQA depends on some heroes that make our repo possible.
+PaperQA depends on some awesome libraries/APIs that make our repo possible.
 Here are some in a random order:

 1. [Semantic Scholar](https://www.semanticscholar.org/)
 2. [Crossref](https://www.crossref.org/)